 |Imports an existing ReadyAPIject into the current workspace|

 |Sets global soapUI preferences|

 |Searches the soapUI support forum|

 |Show online help|

-Congratulations, You now have a brief knowledge about what SoapUI is, Advantages of becoming a PRO member, and all the basics of SoapUI.
+Congratulations, You now have a brief knowledge of what SoapUI is, the Advantages of becoming a PRO member, and all the basics of SoapUI.